 So if your travel involves a lot of airlines and hotels, the Platinum Card® from American Express will likely help you earn the most rewards.

 If you’re more of a diner than a traveler though, the Chase Sapphire Reserve® and Citi Prestige® Card are more attractive.
 With the Chase Sapphire Reserve®, you can earn three points per $1 spent on restaurant dining around the world.
 The Citi Prestige® Card also gets you five points per $1 at restaurants.

 The Platinum Card® from American Express, on the other hand, may only get you one point per $1 at restaurants.

 Some of the benefits offered by the three cards aren’t that different.
-For instance, none of the cards charges foreign transaction fees and all three feature concierge service.
+For instance, none of the cards charges foreign transaction fees.

 But the Platinum Card® from American Express stands out in a couple of ways.